1. Why this information is important

 6. Exchanging cryptocurrency

-The exchange rate doesn’t include any fees.
+Our exchange rate doesn’t include any fees.
 All fees are shown separately to the exchange rate, as set out in the Fees and Charges Section.
 These fees are also available to see in the Revolut app prior to making any exchange of cryptocurrency.

 We are not responsible if you suffer any losses as a result of buying or selling cryptocurrency.